JoHassel/H_Bridge_Inverter/README.md

 * Cutoff frequency $f_g = \frac{1}{2 \pi \cdot \sqrt{LC}}$

 ## Performance
 Disclaimer: I know Micropython is not made for high performance applications, but rather for rapid prototyping and easy debugging.
 I still wanted to see how far I can get with Micropython and compare it to C++.
-I am happy about any improvement suggestions :)
+I am looking forward to any improvement suggestions :)

 | Language |	Code Version | 	$f_{sin,set}$ in Hz | $f_{sin,real}$ in Hz |	$f_{switch,set}$ in kHz |
 | ----------- | ----------- | ----------- | ----------- | ----------- |